henryw374/tempo/README.md

 ## TBD

+how much type safety is possible or desirable

+getters - yes!
+shift - could be a bit verbose - but still good. still have >> then?

 * observed behaviour will be that of the host api
   * maybe not necessarily exactly the same on both platforms? but afaik defaults for ambiguity resolution are the same on both atm